Bathurst is Australia’s oldest inland urban centre and a surprise package for the first-time visitor.

 The Hub is a consistent crowd-pleaser for breakfasts and lunches, while just out of town at Mayfield Café and Produce, 80% of the food served is grown onsite — with the ingredients for the vegan salad travelling only 35 metres from garden to plate!

 Having been one of the first places where grapes were grown in Australia, the Bathurst region is now reviving its lapsed wine-making traditions.
-Vale Creek vineyard specializes in Italian wine varieties (think Sangiovese and Lagrein, not Cabernet and Merlot) and offers cellar-door tastings on Saturdays and Sundays.
+Vale Creek vineyard specialises in Italian wine varieties (think Sangiovese and Lagrein, not Cabernet and Merlot) and offers cellar-door tastings on Saturdays and Sundays.

 While Bathurst isn’t a shopping destination in the usual sense, the historic precinct around Keppel Street has plenty of interesting boutiques and homewares stores amid its cafés and galleries.